PNC Mortgage Reviews

 HELOC and home equity loans

-If you already own a home, have built up equity and need cash, you might consider PNC’s Choice Home Equity Line of Credit.
-The CHELOC, as it’s called, gives you the choice of a variable or fixed interest rate and the ability to switch from one to the other during the draw period.
+If you already own a home, have built up equity and need cash, you might consider PNC’s Choice Home Equity Line of Credit (CHELOC).
+This product is unique because it allows you to switch between variable and fixed interest rates during the draw period.

-Depending on where the property securing the loan is located, you can borrow up to 89.9% of the fair market value of the home.
+Depending on your property’s location and value, you may be able to borrow up to 89.9% of the home’s fair market value.
 The CHELOC is not available in Alaska, Hawaii, Louisiana, Mississippi, Nevada or South Dakota.

 Requirements

 PNC Mortgage does not publish specific mortgage requirements online.
-The company states that, in general, you should be able to put down 3% of the sale price and that your monthly debts shouldn’t exceed 36% of your gross monthly income.
+The company states that, in general, you should be able to put down 3% of the sale price.
+Many buyers aim to keep debts at or below about one‑third of gross income, though PNC may approve higher debt-to-income ratios depending on the program.

 National mortgage requirements by type